anitaxokojie/Spark-ecommerce-analytics/README.md

 ## Notes

+This project demonstrates **end-to-end data engineering and machine learning** using PySpark to analyze customer behavior patterns and product profitability from a large-scale e-commerce dataset.

-This was my first real Spark project.
-Learned a lot about distributed computing and had to debug some Windows-specific issues (Spark isn't officially supported on Windows).
-The trickiest part was getting the timestamp parsing to work - ended up using regex to strip timezone info.
+**Key outcomes:** Identified 3 actionable customer segments and ranked 10 most profitable product categories, enabling data-driven marketing strategies.I Learned a lot about distributed computing and had to debug some Windows-specific issues
+(Spark isn't officially supported on Windows).The trickiest part was getting the timestamp parsing to work - ended up using regex to strip timezone info.

 The clustering results were interesting.
 The "high-value" segment is tiny (5%) but generates massive revenue.
 In a real business setting, I'd build a lookalike model to find more customers who match that profile.